The Worst Engines of All Time

 Volkswagen 1.4/1.6 FSI

 This Volkswagen engine equipped various VW Group models.
 These engines had terrible durability from the start of production.
-The main issue were carbon deposits in the intake system and valves, faulty and expensive sensors, and timing chains.
+The main issues were carbon deposits in the intake system and valves, faulty and expensive sensors, and timing chains.

 1. Cadillac V8-6-4